KevS272/lidar_proposal_image_classification/README.md

 # LiProIC - Lidar Proposal Image Classification
 ## Overview
 This package projects lidar cone detections into a camera images to classify these areas of interest as either a speciffic class of cones or no cone.
+An overview of the package can also be found in the [KTHFS Wiki](https://wiki.kthformulastudent.se/index.php/LiDAR_Proposal_Image_Classification).

 ## License
 **NO LICENSE!**